stevenhan2/mypseudo/README.md

 ## Description:

-**mypseudo** is a deployable utility server for creating your own HTTP callback subscriptions, and it can be used to pipe together web APIs.
-It comes with a scripting environment for extending functionality and a web interface.
+**mypseudo** is a deployable utility for creating event-based HTTP callbacks (webhooks).
+It comes with a web interface and a scripting environment for extending functionality.

 ## Installation: